This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

 Historic Site Office

-The site office contains pictures, artwork, information and souvenirs on Thomas Hart Benton and is the location for the start of the tour.
+The site office contains pictures, artwork and information on Thomas Hart Benton and is the location for the start of the tour.

 First on the tour is Benton’s studio, which has been kept unchanged since his death in 1975.
 A portable ramp will be provided, if needed, for the two steps to the door.
 The studio is one large, well-lit room with a wood floor.